Untangling the Web: Dividing Co-Ownership of Property

 Co-owners of real estate are generally either co-tenants or joint tenants.[1]
 Both involve co-owning real estate with at least one other person.
 Regardless of the source of co-ownership of property, the cause of the ownership is usually either voluntary (in the case of a person’s decision to co-own real estate with another) or involuntary (a person finds themselves as a co-tenant through someone else’s decision).

-In either scenario, you always have the right to terminate the co-ownership of real estate and seek a recovery of permitted monetary claims against the other co-owners.
-Monetary claims you may have might include:
+In either scenario, you always have the right to terminate the co-ownership of real estate and seek recovery of permitted monetary claims against the other co-owners.

 • The payment (or non-payment) of property taxes;